A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Automorphic forms

-A Siegel modular form is called a cusp-form if $\Phi(f)=0$, where $\Phi(f)$ is the Siegel operator (c.f. \cite[pp. 12]{vdGeer}) and we write $S_{k,j}[\Gamma]$ for the $\cc$-vector space of cusp forms of weight $k,j$ and level $\Gamma$. \end{Def} We will be particularly interested in the case that $\Gamma=\para(N)$ for some squarefree $N$, where
+A Siegel modular form is called a cusp-form if $\Phi(f)=0$, where $\Phi(f)$ is the Siegel operator (c.f. \cite[pp. 12]{vdGeer}), we write $S_{k,j}[\Gamma]$ for the $\cc$-vector space of cusp forms of weight $k,j$ and level $\Gamma$. \end{Def} We will be particularly interested in the case that $\Gamma$ is given by the paramodular group $\para(N)$ for some squarefree $N$.
+Here

-We usually like to think of our levels as compact open subgroups in $\gsp_4(\mathbb{A}^{\infty})$ when translating Siegel modular forms into automorphic representations.
+We usually like to think of our levels as compact open subgroups in $\gsp_4(\mathbb{A}_f)$ when translating Siegel modular forms into automorphic representations.
 For a prime $p$ we define

-we cal $K$ the paramodular group and $Q$ the Klingen parahoric.
+we call $K$ the paramodular group and $Q$ the Klingen parahoric.
 The paramodular group $K(N)$ now corresponds to the compact open subgroup